MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-tutorial.md

      ```
     - This tutorial requires version x.x.x or later of the Azure CLI.
 Run [az version](/cli/azure/reference-index?#az_version) to find the version and dependent libraries that are installed.
 To upgrade to the latest version, run [az upgrade](/cli/azure/reference-index?#az_upgrade).

-## Determine your local directory
+## 1. Determine your local directory

-parameter persist values are stored in the working directory of the Azure storage account used by Azure Cloud Shell.
+Persisted parameter values are stored in the working directory of the Azure storage account used by Azure Cloud Shell.
 If you are using a local install of the Azure CLI, values are stored in the working directory on your machine.

 To find, create or change the working directory being used by the Azure CLI, use these familiar CLI commands.